apache/airflow/docs/apache-airflow/best-practices.rst

 Airflow Variables
 -----------------

-Using Airflow Variables yields network calls and database access, so their usage in top-level Python code for DAGs should be avoided as much as possible, as mentioned in the previous chapter, :ref:`best_practices/top_level_code`.
+Using Airflow Variables yields network calls and database access, so their usage in top-level Python code for Dags should be avoided as much as possible, as mentioned in the previous chapter, :ref:`best_practices/top_level_code`.
 If Airflow Variables must be used in top-level Dag code, then their impact on Dag parsing can be mitigated by :ref:`enabling the experimental cache<config:secrets__use_cache>`, configured with a sensible :ref:`ttl<config:secrets__cache_ttl_seconds>`.